Criminal Lawyer in Apple Valley

 Get in Touch with a Criminal Lawyer in Apple Valley

 You didn’t set out to get charged with a serious crime and end up behind bars.
 But the charge has already happened, and you are afraid you are going to lose your freedom.
-At The Law Office of Joshua Moody A.P.C., we understand how serious — and stressful — this time is for you.
+At Moody Law, we understand how serious — and stressful — this time is for you.
 And we’re here to help.

 By tailoring a defense to your unique situation and putting years of legal experience to work, we can give you a shot at beating your charge, getting the charge reduced, or minimizing your criminal penalties.
 To discuss your case with a trusted Apple Valley criminal lawyer, give our firm a call at (760) 388-7917 or reach out to us online.